micahvandegrift/micahvandegrift.github.io/CV.md

 2016 | Invited delegate, first annual meeting of the [Open Scholarship Initiative](http://osinitiative.org/), a UNESCO-supported, collaborative, global effort between key stakeholders in scholarly publishing who are working together to improve the scholarly publishing system.

 2015 | Participant in the Triangle Scholarly Communication Institute, a competitive Andrew W. Mellon-funded institute to articulate and begin to address needs and opportunities in the domain of scholarly communications.
-[Project TaDiRize](https://trianglesci.org/2015/06/02/modeling-contributorship-with-tadirah/), examined the expanding model of contributorship in the humanities, especially as digital work becomes more broadly recognized.

 2015 | Fred L. Standley Librarian of the Year, Florida State University Libraries